ENGR 100. Introduction to Engineering. 1 Credit.

 ENGR 200.
 Computer Applications in Engineering.
 2 Credits.

 The fundamentals of digital computer programming are presented with special emphasis on a high-level language and engineering applications.
 The fundamentals of PC-based software applications and operating systems are also presented.
 Prerequisite: CEM major or permission of instructor.
 F,S,SS.

 ENGR 201.
 Statics.
 3 Credits.

 ENGR 202.
 Dynamics.
 3 Credits.

-Simple particle and rigid body kinematics/kinetics.
-Vector approach to principles of dynamics.
-Newton's laws of motion, work-energy, and impulse-momentum principles for particle and rigid body motion.
-Prerequisites: CEM major or permission of instructor, ENGR 201 with a grade of C or better.
+Plane motion particle and rigid body kinematics/kinetics: Vector approach to the principles of dynamics, curvilinear coordinate systems, Newton's laws of motion, work-energy, and impulse-momentum for particles, systems of particles, elastic collisions.
+Kinetics and kinematics rigid bodies and mechanical systems, work energy and impulse momentum, and vibrations.
+Prerequisites: CEM major or permission of instructor, ENGR 201, MATH 166, and PHYS 251 with a grade of C or better.
 F,S,SS.

 ENGR 203.
 Mechanics of Materials.
 3 Credits.

-Simple stress and strain, mechanical properties of materials, axial load, torsion, shear and bending moment, flexure and shear stresses in beams, combined stresses, stress transformation, statically indeterminate members and columns.
-Prerequisite: CEM major or permission of instructor; ENGR 201 (Statics) with a grade of C or better.
+Plane stress, plane strain, stress-strain and deflection-deformation relationships: elements of material behavior, mechanical and thermal properties of materials, axial loading, torsion, shear and bending moments, flexure and shear stresses and deflection in beams, combined loading, stress and strain transformation and measurement, generalized Hooke's Law, stress concentrations and factors of safety, statically indeterminate loading and column analysis.
+Prerequisites: CEM major or permission of instructor, ENGR 201, MATH 166, and PHYS 251 with a grade of C or better.
 F,S,SS.

 ENGR 206.
 Fundamentals of Electrical Engineering.
 3 Credits.

 The course introduces fundamental electrical engineering concepts, such as passive and active components (resistor, capacitor, inductor, operational amplifier, digital gates), circuit analysis (Ohm's Law, KCL, KVL, phasors), energy, power and three-phase systems.
 The course includes laboratory experiments and computer simulations.
 Prerequisite: CEM major (except for EE) or permission of instructor; MATH 165.
 F,S,SS.

 ENGR 301.
 Technology and Innovation Case Studies.
 3 Credits.